HallowedSpace/csgoclicker-scripts/game cheats/readme.md

-# These Exploits Work on Certain Websites, others may not work
+# These Exploits Work on Certain Websites, not guaranteed to work on every website.